 SQL-RECORDING-P - Tests whether SQL commands or results are being recorded.
-Function

-'''

-sql-recording-p &key type database => result

-'''

-'''

-One of the following keyword symbols: :commands, :results, :both or :either defaulting to :commands.
+Function sql-recording-p &key type database => result type One of the following keyword symbols: :commands, :results, :both or :either defaulting to :commands.

-database A database object.
-This will default to default-database.

-A Boolean.
+result A Boolean.

-'''

 Predicate to test whether the SQL recording specified by type is currently enabled for database which defaults to default-database. type may be one of :commands, :results, :both or :either, defaulting to :commands, otherwise NIL is returned.